 Get Legal Help Understanding SORNA

 As you can see, there are significant penalties for failing to register under SORNA.
-To understand whether this applies to you and what you can do to ensure your compliance, you should contact an experienced sex crime attorney in your area.
+Prosecution may occur at the state or federal level.
+To understand what laws apply to your situation, consider talking with an experienced sex crime attorney in your area.